B1tF8er/bit-logger/README.md

 If the code that implements the logger is a console application, it can send messages to its console

 ## Database
-With the use of EntityFrameworkCore a SQLite database is created to save the records
+With the use of EntityFrameworkCore a SQLite database is created to save the records in the path where the assembly is run

 ## File
 A file is created every hour to keep small files in the path where the assembly is run